GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Extract-Transform-Load pipelines for the ITSM-KG {#sec-etl-kgc}

+Based on XXX and {{NORIA-DI-2023}}, which present the technical means to implement a pipeline for constructing the ITSM-KG, this section focuses on two complementary viewpoints:
+{{sec-etl-kgc-streams}} the management of streaming data such as alarms and logs, and {{sec-etl-kgc-fq}} the deployment of a federated data architecture when various technical foundations or business units are involved in providing the ITSM-KG.

+From the perspective of the Digital Map Requirements ({{sec-digital-map}}), the {{fig-stream-mixed}}, {{fig-stream-mixed-kr}} and {{fig-multi-store}} particularly address the REQ-DM-SCALES requirement.

+### Handling event streams {#sec-etl-kgc-streams}

 The following figures illustrate different scenarios for constructing a ITSM-KG through an Extract-Transform-Load (ETL) data integration pipeline.
-From the perspective of the Digital Map Requirements ({{sec-digital-map}}), the {{fig-stream-mixed}}, {{fig-stream-mixed-kr}} and {{fig-multi-store}} particularly address the REQ-DM-SCALES requirement.

-TBC : on the capability to record event streams into a knowledge graph ({{fig-stream-kg-only}} and {{fig-stream-kg-only-kr}}).
+{{fig-stream-kg-only}} illustrates a common design pattern providing the capability to record event streams into a knowledge graph, such as an ITMS-KG if considering that event data are mapped to ONTO-META concepts and network entities to ONTO-YANG-MODEL concepts.
+The {{fig-stream-kg-only-kr}} provides an example of the resulting representation in the form of a knowledge graph.

 ~~~~ ascii-art
           ┌──────┐  ┌─────────┐  ┌──────┐  ┌────────┐  ┌──────┐